clearinterface/wildcard_technical_challenge_project/README.md

 >Default port for VueJS: 8080

+> Censored words list accepts both single and double quote phrases and space and comma demimited
+>
+> Sample censored word lists:  `into lowest,through "anger and disgust" "But that point was decided" 'rapid contortions' "forced to change", twist `

 To run django app, please follow the following steps (utilizing pipenv):

 * Please make sure you have pipenv install as it comes with pipenv file to facilitate the installation and setup